qorix-group/process_description/process/process_areas/implementation/implementation_concept.rst

 - **Sequence Diagrams** – Depict the interactions between objects in a **time-ordered sequence**, highlighting how methods are invoked and how control flows between objects over time.
-- **State Machine Diagrams** – Show how the **state of an object changes** in response to events, allowing for the modeling of complex state transitions.
+- **State Machine Diagrams** – Show how the **state of an object changes** in response to events, allowing for the modeling of complex state transitions (if there is stateful behaviour).

 These diagrams are essential for understanding the **dynamic behavior** of the component and how units collaborate to perform tasks.
+But this also means that if the dynamic behaviour is simple it does not require a dynamic diagram at all (similar to the rules depicted in :need:`gd_guidl__arch__design`).

 Units within the Component
 --------------------------